-Edmonton was named as one of three hubs for AI research in Canada with the announcement of the Pan-Canadian AI Strategy in the 2017 federal budget.
-The $125 million strategy will fund three AI institutes in Canada over the course of the five-year strategy.
+Edmonton was named as one of three hubs for Artificial Intelligence research in Canada with the announcement of the Pan-Canadian AI Strategy in the 2017 federal budget.
+The $125 million strategy will fund three Artificial Intelligence institutes in Canada over the course of the five-year strategy.

 One of the institutes to receive this funding is Edmonton’s Alberta Machine Intelligence Institute, which operates out of the University of Alberta’s Computing Science department.
 This funding strategy is designed to encourage innovation in the field by supporting the necessary research for the industry to thrive.

 Edmonton has unparalleled research assets which are anchored by the University of Alberta (our province’s flagship university) and its world class Computing Science department, which works in concert with the Alberta Machine Intelligence Institute (Amii).

 Originally formed in 2002, Amii works to enhance knowledge and accelerate innovation in the fields of machine learning & artificial intelligence.
 One of the most renowned Artificial Intelligence institutes in the world, their team of experts, including over 120 staff and students, advance academic understanding and provide data-driven solutions to the toughest problems facing businesses in Alberta and beyond.

 for Artificial Intelligence/Machine Learning Research (CSRankings, 2018)

 In Computer Science (Us News & World Report)

 hubs for Artificial Intelligence research in Canada named in the federal government of Canada's Pan-Canadian AI Strategy